 Examples include Venison, Rabbit, and Sardine.
 Novel Meat formulas are often sought out by dog owners whose dogs have severe allergies or sensitivities.
 Find out more about Novel Meat dog food in our article Best Hypoallergenic Dog Foods Guide.

-One of the most important discussion points around ingredients in Nature’s Logic products is the use of the grain millet.
-Most brands steer clear of any grains but Nature’s Logic embraces millet.
+One of the most critical discussion points around ingredients in Nature’s Logic products is the use of the grain millet.
+Most brands steer clear of any grains, but Nature’s Logic embraces millet.
 Millet is one of the better grain ingredients, alongside Brown Rice and Oatmeal.
 It is far superior to lower-quality grain ingredients like Corn or Wheat.
 Learn more about Millet in our article Millet In Dog Food.

 Nature’s Logic Animal Testing

 We have little information on whether Nature’s Logic takes part in animal testing, but we believe that they do not.
 They do mention conducting feeding trials on their website, which is a common approach to test dog food in a non-invasive or cruel manner.

-Animal testing for the purposes of testing dog food is a cruel and outdated practice and one which we hope will be severely reduced or eliminated.
+Animal testing for testing dog food is a cruel and outdated practice and one which we hope will be severely reduced or eliminated.